sphen13/B2-Middleware/README.md

 ### What is B2 Middleware?
 B2 Middleware enables managed clients to securely access a [munki][0] repo from Backblaze's [B2][1] Cloud Storage.
 B2 offers aggressive pricing for both storage and access.

-B2 Middleware uses a private Application Key to create and requests for private B2 resources.
+B2 Middleware uses a private Application Key to get authorization for private B2 resources.
 Each request includes an expiration date after which the request is no longer valid.

 #### Requirements
 * [Backblaze B2][1] private bucket with your munki repo inside.
 * B2 [Account ID and Application Key][2].
+ * As of version 1.1 we support [application keys with restricted permissions][5].
+This would be the preferred method in which to use this middleware.

 #### Configure a managed client to access the CloudFront munki repo.
 1. Install ```middleware_b2.py``` to ```/usr/local/munki/```.